 This wine has a gentle, pleasant taste and a characteristic raspberry aroma.
 You can enjoy it as both a young and mature wine, but when aged it develops great noble qualities and a more aromatic bouquet.
-It’s also perfect for those who like a woody wine with strong tannins as these are the qualities that can be very easily achieved with aging in barriques.
-It readily absorbs the aromas of fresh wood, and produces a strong taste that appeals to fans of full-bodied wines.
+It’s also perfect for those who like a woody wine with strong tannins as these are qualities that can be very easily achieved with aging in barriques.
+It readily absorbs the aromas of fresh wood and produces a strong taste that appeals to fans of full-bodied wines.

 Merlot is delicious with stewed beef, light game dishes, or pasta with heavy meat sauces.

 Here’s another widely popular red wine that’s enjoyed by wine lovers in many parts of the world.
 It’s a highly valued variety in the Primorska wine region of Slovenia due to its characteristic strength and body.
-In fact, Primorska is the only wine region in Slovenia that has the adequate natural conditions for the vines to thrive as it favours sunny sites.
+In fact, Primorska is the only wine region in Slovenia that has adequate natural conditions for the vines to thrive as it favors sunny sites.
 You’ll find Cabernet Sauvignon in Brda, Vipava Valley, the Koper areas, and even Kras.

 Cabernet Sauvignon has a distinct aroma where blueberry and raspberry scents dominate, accompanied by a hint of drying hay.
 You can enjoy this wine young, but its full potential is reached when aged so it develops a more complex bouquet involving nutmeg and cinnamon.
 The taste also becomes richer and fuller, with a more velvety quality.
 With regard to food accompaniment, this goes best with roast meats like beef, duck, or pork, grilled wild duck, and hard strong cheeses.